The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 American Education Services was established in 1964 by the Pennsylvania Higher Education Assistance Agency to service private student loans and loans through the Federal Family Education Loan program.
 While the FFEL program was discontinued in 2010, millions of these loans are still in repayment.
 If AES services your student loan, it’s a good idea to learn about how this company can help you manage your payments.

 What is American Education Services?

 In 1963, the Pennsylvania Higher Education Assistance Agency established American Education Services to help service loans through the Federal Family Education Loan Program.
 The FFEL program allowed private lenders to provide federally guaranteed student loans to borrowers, including Stafford Loans, unsubsidized Stafford Loans, Federal PLUS loans and federal consolidation loans.
 AES now services student loans from private lenders, as well.

 As a loan servicer, AES doesn’t actually lend money to borrowers.
-Instead, it takes care of administrative tasks for millions of borrowers.
+Instead, it takes care of administrative tasks on behalf of lenders.
 Some of those tasks include collecting and processing student loan payments, helping borrowers change their payment plans, fielding questions and reporting payments to the credit bureaus.
 The company also guarantees loans, which means that it agrees to repay the debt if the borrower defaults.

 Is American Education Services a federal student loan?

 AES doesn’t actually lend money, so there is no American Education Services student loan.
 Its parent company, PHEAA, does offer a private student loan called the PA Forward Loan.